All Episodes

 Mike Wallace did it.

-And uh Wallace said, Mr. Free, I'm told that uh relations got so bad between you and Bill Clinton that his former chief of staff, John Podesta, says that Mr. Clinton always referred to you as that effing free, as though your first name was effing.
+And Wallace said, Mr. Free, I'm told that relations got so bad between you and Bill Clinton that his former chief of staff, John Podesta, says that Mr. Clinton always referred to you as that effing free, as though your first name was effing.

 Yeah.

-Well, you know, I don't know how they refer it to me.
+Well, you know, I don't know how they refer it to me, and I really didn't care.

-Uh my role and my obligation was to conduct criminal investigations.
+My role and my obligation was to conduct criminal investigations.

-He, unfortunately for the country, and unfortunately for him, happened to be the subject of that investigation.
+He, unfortunately for the country and unfortunately for him, happened to be the subject of that investigation.

-You know, I investigated and arrested and prosecuted some of the biggest mobsters in New York City uh for many, many years.
+You know, I investigated and arrested and prosecuted some of the biggest mobsters in New York City for many, many years.

 Interestingly, they were always very respectful to me.